Frequently Asked Questions

 It IS included for Senior Valuation Protection

 The Percentage of ownership is how many individuals are on title/deed.
-Example: If there are two names on title/deed, than the full $2,686 would be applied to 50% of the LPV.
+Example: If there are two names on title/deed, then the full $2,848 would be applied to 50% of the LPV.

 For Personal Exemptions there is no need to renew.